crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

     "Your final report should clearly articulate the key points," "its market opportunities, and potential risks."
   ),
-  expected_output='A comprehensive 3 paragraphs long report on the latest AI trends.', tools=[search_tool], agent=researcher,
+  expected_output='A comprehensive 3 paragraphs long report on the latest {topic} trends.', tools=[search_tool], agent=researcher,
 )